Official! The Premier League's 20 deadliest players of 2017/18 – ranked by shot conversion

 22.2% shot conversion (8 goals)

-It takes something special to put Aguero’s place at Manchester City under threat, but the Argentine has been deposed in several games by Jesus, who’s working miracles that would make his namesake say: “Well, it’s not water into wine, but I guess you could call it impressive.”
+It was always going to take something special to put Sergio Aguero’s place at Manchester City under threat, but the Argentine frontman has been deposed in several games by Jesus, who’s working miracles that would make his namesake say: “Well, it’s not water into wine, but I guess you could call it impressive.”

-Injury has limited the 20-year-old Brazilian to 13 starts and eight substitute appearances, hence his low shot count of just 36 attempts.
-He’s making them count.
+Injury has limited the 20-year-old Brazilian to 13 starts and eight substitute outings in 2017-18, hence his low shot count of just 36 attempts.
+Pep Guardiola will be delighted he’s making them count.

 23.5% shot conversion (27 goals)